Today's Viewpoint: A MarshBerry Publication

 Having a strong compensation plan can give firms a competitive edge for driving growth.
 Do you know where your firm compares to insurance industry averages for compensation decisions?

-An insurance brokerage’s compensation plan impacts nearly everything else related to a firm’s strategic goals for growth, profitability and overall value.
-A strong compensation model creates motivation for producers to drive new business, supporting organic growth, and can create a competitive edge in attracting and retaining top talent.
-But as a firm’s largest expense, it’s important to understand the entire ecosystem of compensation across your organization, and those changes that can have the biggest impact for success.
+An insurance brokerage’s compensation plan impacts nearly everything related to a firm’s strategic goals for growth, profitability, and overall value.
+A strong compensation model motivates producers to drive new business, supporting organic growth, and can create a competitive edge in attracting and retaining top talent.
+However, as a firm’s largest expense, it’s important to understand the entire compensation ecosystem across your organization and those changes that can impact success the most.

-One of the best starting spots for firms looking to measure and optimize their compensation plan is by understanding what other firms, especially top performing firms, are doing.
-Benchmarking your approach to your peers, competitors and top performers can help you make better long-term decisions related to salaries, benefits, and overall budget planning.
+One of the best starting points for firms looking to measure and optimize their compensation plan is understanding what other firms, especially top-performing ones, are doing.
+Benchmarking your approach to peers, competitors, and top performers can help you make better long-term salaries, benefits, and overall budget planning decisions.

-This study is intended to help brokerages better understand the landscape of total compensation, benchmarks to measure against, and the trends that have evolved over time.
+This study is intended to help brokerages better understand the landscape of total compensation, benchmarks to measure against, and evolving trends.
 It is broken out across four employee categories:

 • Executive and management